 The principle of repetition simply means the reusing of the same or similar elements in even or uneven format throughout your design.
 Repetition of certain elements in a design will bring a clear sense of unity, consistency which bridge the gap between overall user experience.

 The repeated elements also help in forming patterns and gaps between these elements and how he ordered help in creating the rhythm of design.

 The scale is the size of one object in relation to the other objects in a design or artwork.
 Proportion refers to the size of the parts of an object in relation to other parts of the same object.
 And the golden ratio is a mathematical method for determining proportion.

-This principle comes in place where we tend to arrange or group elements according to their relationship or similarity that represents the whole group as a single visual unit and any unrelated elements should be spaced apart using right amount of white-space in a way it helps in structuring, organizing and connecting the data on the layout we are working on.
+This principle comes in place where we tend to arrange or group elements according to their relationship or similarity that represents the whole group as a single visual unit and any unrelated elements should be spaced apart using the right amount of white-space in a way it helps in structuring, organizing and connecting the data on the layout we are working on.
 Note that, white-space(element of design) plays a major role in proximity and they both mostly comes hand-in-hand.

 We use contrast to differentiate the elements in the composition for creating a visual interest that grabs the user's eye.
-Contrast can be applied in any part of the design in relation to the other elements where we can highlight the key area of the composition using scale, color, type, and shape.
+Contrast can be applied in any part of the design in relation to the other elements where we can highlight the key area of the composition using the scale, color, type, and shape.
 Developing a good contrast helps users to scan most of the layout.
-Make sure, your contrast is not too stubble neither too hard from each other but, slide the line somewhere in between which is good enough to grab the user attention.
+Make sure, your contrast is not too stubble neither too hard from each other but, slide the line somewhere in between which is good enough to grab the user's attention.